Home Learning

 Lesson One – Listening task

-- Research the song.
+• Research the song.
 Who is the composer?
-When was the song written?
+What Period was the piece written in?
 Is there anything that surprises you about what you found?

-- Listen to the track three times and make a note of all of the musical features that you hear.
+• Listen to the track three times and make a note of all the musical features that you hear.

 * Attach listening sheet